AndreBaltazar8/ablac/README.md

   }

   /*
-   * Two methods declared with same name but differnt annotation.
+   * Two methods declared with same name but different annotation.
 The API library would sort these out at compile time
    * and produce an versioned API to that route.
    */
 }